kptdev/kpt/site/guides/variant-constructor-pattern.md

 # Variant construction pattern

-If you look at the config workflows, you will notice that creating variant of a package is a very common and frequent operation, so reducing the steps required to create a variant can have significant benefits for the package consumers.
+If you look at the config workflows, you will notice that creating a variant of a package is a very frequent operation, so reducing the steps required to create a variant can have significant benefits for the package consumers.
 In this guide, we will look at some techniques that a package author can use to enable automatic variant construction of a package.